cometbft/cometbft/docs/qa/v034/CometBFT.md

 #### CometBFT Homogeneous network

+The results for the homogeneous network and the baseline are similar in terms of outstanding transactions.

 ![mempool-cumulative-homogeneous](./img/homogeneous/mempool_size.png)

 ![mempool-avg-homogeneous](./img/homogeneous/avg_mempool_size.png)

-> **Note**:
-> The results for the homogeneous network and the baseline are similar in terms of outstanding transactions.

 #### 1/2 Tendermint Core - 1/2 CometBFT